 Remember when we were young, as a young child excited about the day ahead of us.
 Especially when on holidays, being in anticipation about what adventures await us.
 As you awake, how do you feel about the day ahead of you?
 How excited are you to jump out of bed and get into your day?
 Simply, rate your the level of enthusiasm, vitality, joy and passion for life you’re feeling with a number from 1 to 10.

 Then again, as you’re retiring at night take a moment to reflect back upon the day and observe how satisfied you are about what you’ve achieved, how you participated and the satisfaction you feel.
 Again, now as you reflect, simply rate your the level of enthusiasm, vitality, joy and passion for life you’re feeling with a number from 1 to 10.

 Remember, we’re not conducting any medical diagnosis here, we’re simply monitoring how we are … and to make an honest assessment.
 To get it a bit more grounded for those who wish to grasp the nuts and bolts of it all, it’s about living a better life!

-Your ‘Zest-Test’ is an on-line test to assess your enthusiasm, vitality, joy and passion for life.
-This initial ‘Bronze – Zest-Test’ is simple short quiz (of just 8 key questions) and should only take just a few minutes to complete, then you’ll get a basic ideal of your level of ‘Zest’ … as an indicator to help assess your enthusiasm, vitality, joy and passion for life.
+Your ‘Zest-Test’ is an easy, simple test to assess your enthusiasm, vitality, joy and passion for life.
+This initial ‘Bronze – Zest-Test’ is simple short quiz and should only take just a few minutes to complete, then you’ll get a basic ideal of your level of ‘Zest’ … as an indicator to help assess your enthusiasm, vitality, joy and passion for life.

 Later if you wish, you may choose to progress to the more involved levels of ‘Zest-Testing’ as you’re ready.